 Photo Credit: Kate Singh (Aevum Images)

-Kate Walker graduated with a Bachelor of Fine Arts from Cornish College of the Arts in Seattle, Washington, and an MS in Sport and Exercise Psychology from Argosy University.
-Her performing credits include works by Christopher Huggins, Deborah Wolf, Mark Haim, Pat Graney, Lily Cabatu Weiss, and many others.
-She was rehearsal director for Dallas Black Dance Theatre II and has had choreographic works commissioned and presented by DBDT II, Brookhaven Community College, The Hockaday School, Contemporary Ballet Dallas, and Booker T. Washington High School for the Performing and Visual Arts.
+Kate Walker graduated magna cum laude with a Bachelor of Fine Arts from Cornish College of the Arts in Seattle, WA, and an MS in Sport and Exercise Psychology from Argosy University.
+She has performed and had choreographic works presented around the country.
 She has been featured in Dance Studio Life, Dance Spirit, and Dance Teacher magazines for her experience as both a teacher and dancer.
-Kate joined the dance faculty at Booker T. Washington High School for the Performing and Visual Arts in 2008 and became Dance Department Chair in 2014.
-She is thrilled to be joining the ADF 3WS faculty again this summer!
+In the summers, she serves on faculty at the American Dance Festival.
+Kate joined the Dance Faculty at Booker T. Washington High School for the Performing and Visual Arts in 2008 and became Dance Department Coordinator in 2014.